(Updated 8/18/2023) Description of the 10th class of inductees to the California Hall of Fame.

 The 2016 California Hall of Fame exhibit is on the 2nd floor.
 It was explained to me that there are 31 steps (there is also an elevator) to the 2nd floor in recognition of the fact that California was the 31st state to join the USA.

 Now I happen to like museums of all types, and I enjoyed taking my time wandering around both the 1st and 2nd floors of the building at my leisure.
 There are both permanent and temporary exhibits – but I will focus on the 2016 Hall of Fame exhibit for now.

 The 10th Class Hall of Fame exhibit features items from the inductees’ personal collections.
 The sections of wall space devoted to each inductee contain numerous items of interest, many with accompanying information on placards.

-For example, among the items in Isabel Allende’s exhibit was her Presidential Medal of Freedom for Literature (awarded by President Barak Obama in 2014) as well as the typewriter on which she wrote her books.
+Among the items in Isabel Allende’s exhibit was her Presidential Medal of Freedom for Literature (awarded by President Barak Obama in 2014) as well as the typewriter on which she wrote her books.

 Harrison Ford’s Indiana Jones costume from “Raiders of the Lost Ark” (1981) is a highlight of his exhibit which also includes the heavy blaster pistol used by Rebel Alliance General and smuggler Hans Solo.

 Tony Gwynn’s (now retired San Diego Padre) #19 Jersey is among the items on display at his exhibit.